 We all need a good no bake coconut protein balls recipe and this one checks all the boxes!
 Chewy oats, flakey coconut, sweet chocolate chips all encompassed in a delicious cashew butter base.
 They are absolutely delicious and one of my favorite healthy snacks!

-Not only are the great because they’re convenient, but also because they are a delicious macro-balanced snack!
-They are high protein, made with simple ingredients and with healthy fats, making them the perfect choice to keep blood sugar levels staple.
+They are high protein, made with simple ingredients and healthy fats, making them the perfect choice to keep blood sugar levels staple.
 And keep you feeling satisfied until your next meal.

 They’re also super versatile and totally customizable.
 You can pretty much substitute every ingredient in here and come out with completely different flavored protein bites.
-They’re naturally gluten-free and super easy to make vegan.
-You are gonna love them!

 - Delicious healthy snack choice option!